 Career Consultant and International Career Expert

-Step 6/ Check your Linkedin profile
+Step 6/ How to get a job abroad: work on your Linkedin profile

 Make sure your LinkedIn profile is up-to-date.